Pediatric dentists are just like early childhood teachers. It's way more than just a job title.

 Dental school is one of the most expensive grad-level programs out there, and dentists graduate with more debt than most other professions.

 The typical dentist will graduate with around $250,000 to $300,000 in student loans.
 Those attending private schools can add about 50% more to that number.
-We’ve done 462 consults for dentists, and the average debt is $381,000.
+Based on Student Loan Planner consult data, the average dentist debt is $381,000.
 That’s among the highest average debt we’ve consulted on by profession, and it jibes with the general data.

 Even with that being the case, dental schools continue to be in high demand because of the high income potential for dentists and the relatively low risk that comes with becoming a practice owner.